All case studies

 Core requirements

-• Isolated permission scopes for clients, drivers, and administrators
+• Isolated permission scopes for client, driver, and administrator user types

-• Geospatial queries for driver availability and region management
+• Geospatial queries for driver availability and service region management

 • Subscription-gated trip booking with atomic quota checks

-• Full Arabic and English localization across all user-facing content
+• Full Arabic and English localization across all apps and the admin dashboard

 02Architecture

-The system is organized into modular Django apps — one per role and concern — sharing a single PostGIS-enabled database with a clear async layer for tasks and real-time updates.
+Each role gets its own frontend; the Django backend is organized into modular apps — one per role and concern — sharing a single PostGIS-enabled database with Celery for async work and Firebase for push delivery.

 Django REST API